a-taniguchi/SpCoSLAM2/README.md

 # SpCoSLAM 2.0

 Implementation of SpCoSLAM 2.0 (An Improved and Scalable Online Learning of Spatial Concepts and Language Models with Mapping)
-This is the source codes used in the experiment of our paper of IROS 2018.
+This is the source codes used in the experiment of our paper.

 ## Abstract of SpCoSLAM 2.0
 We propose a novel online learning algorithm, SpCoSLAM 2.0 for spatial concepts and lexical acquisition with higher accuracy and scalability.